tonysyu/tonysyu.pelican/content/pages/home.rst

 About me
 ========

-Welcome!

-This site is just a hodgepodge of pages I post when I get on a web-design kick.
-Right now, I'm playing around with Pelican to build this website.

-This is my thinking face ➝ `:-T`
+I'm a mechanical engineer specializing in fluid mechanics.
+During the course of my Ph.D., I became a Python_ enthusiast.
+I'm the author of mpltools_ and a collaborator for skimage_.
+I've also contributed patches and enhancements to Matplotlib_, NumPy_, SciPy_, FiPy_, and Quantities_.

 Contact Info
 ============